vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 7 (04.08 - 04.14)

+The main contribution to the codebase this week was the creation of a logging system that not only displays results in real time in the console but also saves the outputs to a file if the `LOG_TO_FILE` constant is set to `True`.
+Additionally, we have adjusted the hyperparameters according to the original iCaRL method in order to reproduce the results of the approach.
+These settings are actually the final results from last week's attempts (Week 6).
+Furthermore, we have corrected some of the errors and warnings that appeared during the runtime of the exemplar selection using the K-Means clustering algorithm.

 ## Week 6 (04.01 - 04.07)

 This week, there were no significant changes made to the code because we focused